MamunKhan71/MamunKhan71/README.md

 <b>Currently,</b>
 - 👀 I’m a Full Stack Software Developer (Python)
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Python and Flask
 - 💞️ I’m looking to collaborate on Both online and offline based IT company as a software developer.
 - 📫 Reach me via my email: mkmamun031@gmail.com